British Rail Class 89: Preservation

-In October 2006 GNER put 89001 up for sale, with a six-week deadline for bids.
-The AC Locomotive Group launched an appeal and fundraising effort to save the locomotive, which was ultimately successful, and purchased it in December 2006.
+In October 2006, GNER put 89001 up for sale, with a six-week deadline for bids.
+The AC Locomotive Group launched an appeal and fundraising effort to save the locomotive, which was ultimately successful; it was purchased in December 2006.
 The locomotive was mostly complete, although a number of major components required expensive overhaul before it could run on the main line again.
 A thorough survey was undertaken to establish exactly what was required and costs drawn up.

-Cosmetic work in 2007 saw the loco return to its original InterCity Executive colour scheme.
+Cosmetic work in 2007 saw the locomotive return to its original InterCity Executive colour scheme.
 Electrical restoration work focused on repairing and/or refurbishing the items that led to the locomotive being withdrawn from service, namely the traction motors and their associated field converter electronics.
-The locomotive was lifted by Harry Needle Railroad Company at Barrow Hill Engine Shed in December 2010 and three traction motors were removed, including the one known to be faulty.
-In February 2011 these were being examined at Bowers to allow repair cost estimates to be made.
-Two of the field converters were removed, one being faulty, and again repair estimates were sought.
+It was lifted by the Harry Needle Railroad Company at Barrow Hill in December 2010 and three traction motors were removed, including the one known to be faulty.
+In February 2011, these were being examined at Bowers to allow repair cost estimates to be made.
+Two of the field converters were removed, with one being faulty, and repair estimates were sought again.
 Initially it was intended, as funds became available, to allow one power group (i.e. one bogie) to become fully operational.

-On 30 April 2020 the locomotive was moved from Barrow Hill Engine Shed to Toton TMD to be repainted.
-It was outshopped in Intercity Swallow Livery.
-In October 2020 it was hauled to Soho TMD for testing.
-In December 2021, the AC Locomotive Group announced it had formed a new partnership with Locomotive Services Limited (LSL) that would see the remaining tasks in the overhaul completed and 89001 returned to the mainline.
-The overhaul was completed in 2025 and a series of mainline test runs between Crewe and Stafford was made in September 2025.
+On 30 April 2020, the locomotive was moved from Barrow Hill to Toton TMD to be repainted; it was outshopped in InterCity Swallow livery.

+In October 2020, it was hauled to Soho TMD for testing.
+In December 2021, the AC Locomotive Group announced it had formed a new partnership with Locomotive Services Limited (LSL) that would see the remaining tasks in the overhaul completed and 89001 returned to the main line.
+The overhaul was completed in 2025 and a series of main line test runs between Crewe and were made in September 2025.

 Models

-Class 89 89001 is being made as a kit and as a ready-to-run model in OO gauge by Silver Fox Models.
+The Class 89 has been made as a kit and as a ready-to-run model in OO gauge by Silver Fox Models.

-In 2020, Accurascale announced their intention to manufacture a ready-to-run model in OO gauge to be sold as a Rails of Sheffield Exclusive Model.
+In 2020, Accurascale announced its intention to manufacture a ready-to-run model in OO gauge, to be sold as a Rails of Sheffield exclusive model.

 Other uses of Class 89

-Since 1989, numbers in the Class 89 range have been used to register preserved mainline-accredited diesel and electric locomotives, except shunters, on TOPS and its successor systems.
+Since 1989, numbers in the Class 89 range have been used to register preserved main line-accredited diesel and electric locomotives, except shunters, on TOPS and its successor systems.
 These locomotives can continue to display their historic numbers, but are identified in industry data systems by their 89xxx identity.